henrylawson/photish/README.md

 Field                  | Purpose
 ---------------------- | -------
-`port`                 | the port number that the `photish host` command will bind to `qualities`            | an array of `name` and `params` fields for **Images** `qualities[]/name`     | the name of the **Image** quality `qualities[]/params`   | the parameters to be provided to the ImageMagick `convert` utility  for the **Image** file quality `templates`            | a listing of the various template files `templates/layout`     | the layout template file in the `site/_templates` folder `templates/collection` | the collection template file in the `site/_templates` folder `templates/album`      | the album template file in the `site/_templates` folder `templates/photo`      | the photo template file in the `site/_templates` folder `logging`              | a listing of the various logging options `logging/colorize`     | when outputting to `STDOUT`, `true` to use color, `false` for none `logging/level`        | the default logging level, it is advised to keep this at `info` `logging/output`       | the appenders for the logger, `stdout` goes to `STDOUT`, `file` goes to `log/photish.log` `url`                  | a listing of the various url options `url/host`             | if you would like URLs generated with a specific host prefix, you can define it here, otherwise leave it is '/' or do not set this configuration at all
+`port`                 | the port number that the `photish host` command will bind to, default is `9876` `qualities`            | an array of `name` and `params` fields for **Images** `qualities[]/name`     | the name of the **Image** quality `qualities[]/params`   | the parameters to be provided to the ImageMagick `convert` utility  for the **Image** file quality `templates`            | a listing of the various template files `templates/layout`     | the layout template file in the `site/_templates` folder, must be overridden if using a different template engine
+`templates/collection` | the collection template file in the `site/_templates` folder, must be overridden if using a different template engine
+`templates/album`      | the album template file in the `site/_templates` folder, must be overridden if using a different template engine
+`templates/photo`      | the photo template file in the `site/_templates` folder, must be overridden if using a different template engine
+`logging`              | a listing of the various logging options `logging/colorize`     | when outputting to `STDOUT`, `true` to use color, `false` for none `logging/level`        | the default logging level, it is advised to keep this at `info` `logging/output`       | the appenders for the logger, `stdout` goes to `STDOUT`, `file` goes to `log/photish.log` `url`                  | a listing of the various url options `url/host`             | if you would like URLs generated with a specific host prefix, you can define it here, otherwise leave it as '/' or do not set this configuration at all
 `url/base`             | if your website will be hosted in a sub folder and will not be accessible at the root of the host, you can specify the sub folder(s) here, this will also mean your website will be hosted in a sub folder when ran using `photish host`

 #### Customizing Templates